||Compilation & Review Guide

 This program is divided into eleven (11) chapters, a glossary, five (5) appendices, and a topical index.

-Chapter 1 introduces the user to the topic of compilation and review engagements.
+Chapter 1 introduces the user to the topic of preparation, compilation, and review engagements.
 A brief history of these engagements and the applicable standards are provided.

 Chapter 2 concerns planning these engagements and considerations in accepting clients.
 Additionally, practitioners receive guidance on administration of these types of engagements.

-Chapter 3 covers the details of conducting a compilation engagement and specific aspects that an accountant must perform in conducting an engagement of this type.
+Chapter 3 covers the details of conducting a preparation engagement and specific aspects that an accountant must perform in conducting an engagement of this type.

 Chapter 9 concerns personal financial statement engagements.
 The basis on which personal financial statements are reported and the authoritative guidance that exists are discussed.

-Appendix The five appendices provide examples of checklists, illustrations, and inquiries supporting reviews and compilations.
-Helpful Guidance
+The four appendices provide examples of checklists, illustrations, and inquiries supporting reviews and compilations.

 Throughout this publication, the user will find explanations and discussions regarding some of the issues that often face practitioners.
 In order to enhance the user's comprehension of the material and highlight important practical considerations, this publication includes the following designations: